 Our lab is interested in understanding mechanical behavior of metals, polymers and ceramics over a wide range of length scales and time scales through experiments and simulations.
-We develop methods to perform in situ experiments for studying the constitutive response, fracture and failure in a variety of materials.
+We develop in situ experimental methods to investigate constitutive behavior, fracture and failure in a variety of materials, under static and dynamic loading.
+More recently, we are working with materials at extreme loading conditions including plate impact and very high temperatures.
 Our group is also involved in several computational mechanics projects, especially related to finite element modeling of fracture and failure in single and polycrytalline metals and ceramics that support our experimental observations.
+We are unique lab working on the structure-property correlation at small time and length scales.

 Positions Available: